-One fourth of the backscatter coefficients obtained from the AMI-WIND are generated over the polar oceans and are available to improve our knowledge of sea-ice.
-In active micro-wave, sea-ice areas appear as isotropic surfaces.
-Their signatures are not related to the azimuthal angle but to the incidence angle of the observation.
-Therefore, the forward and rear beams, observing the surface with identical incidence angles, provide very similar measurements over pure ice.
-However, the radar backscattering varies considerably with the incidence angle.
-In polar areas, 4 different curves of the backscatter, expressed in dB, as a function of the incidence angle can be related to the composition of the observed surface.
+One fourth of the backscatter coefficients obtained from the scatterometers are generated over the polar oceans.
+In active microwave, sea-ice areas appear as isotropic surfaces.
+Their signatures are not related to the azimuthal angle but to the incidence angle of the observation and the radar backscattering varies considerably with the incidence angle.